d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] verify all operations for MemberService with db persistence
 - [x] add nuget package description information to the new package
 - [x] add new nuget package to nuget-release pipeline
-- [ ] verify build and release pipeline for nuget packages
+- [x] verify build and release pipeline for nuget packages
-- [ ] create sample for Blazor app (all client-side), use WealthTracker
+- [x] update nuget release script to publish to nuget.org too